Agent-Coder/MKS21X-FinalProject/README.md

 AZ;01-11-19;
 Today, I went to the 12 hour-Stuy Hack thing and so I didn't have time to work on this, HOWEVER, I got more practice with lanterna...thinking of changing to lanterna 3

+AC;01-13-19;
+The Minimum Viable Product is completed!!
+I fixed a couple of bugs including one where the player would not be able to pick a block when there is only on block in the screen.
+I also wrote the code to move the selected block onto the board and a refresh method to redraw the board every time the block is moved.
+The player will also not be able to move the block outside the board and will receive a message when they try.
+Another bug for the placement of L blocks was also fixed.
+Finally, I implemented the clearRow and clearCol methods so the board will update when a block is placed.